 Depending on your household income level, you may be eligible for health insurance subsidies based on:

 Federal subsidies are Advance Premium Tax Credits (APTC) and are not available to people eligible for Medicaid or Medicare or who have affordable coverage through an employer.
-Arizona, Alabama and Tennessee use the federally-facilitated marketplace (FFM) to pass along savings while Colorado uses its state exchange, called Connect for Health Colorado.
+Most states use the federally-facilitated marketplace (FFM) to pass along savings while Colorado uses its state exchange, called Connect for Health Colorado.
 This is where Bright Health is sold with federal subsidies that reduce your monthly health insurance premiums.
 If you have more questions, don't worry - we can help you determine whether you qualify.
 Call us at 833-356-1182.

 Call us or try our subsidy calculator to see if you qualify for financial assistance.
 Then you can shop for our plans, get a quote and buy a plan online, over the phone, or in-person.
 We have lots of ways to assist you.
 Bright Health is trying to make the process of buying our insurance and get financial assistance as simple as possible for you.
 We know that this isn’t easy.